Introduction

 Finally, It’s Extra Services

-Individual Retirement Accounts: Both offer Roth and Traditional IRAs.
-Only tastytrade has SEP IRAs, but only tastytrade charges a $60 IRA closing fee.
-Only Robinhood gives a 1% match on all IRA contributions.
+Individual Retirement Accounts: Both firms offer Roth and Traditional IRAs.
+Only tastytrade has the SEP IRA, although only tastytrade charges an IRA closeout fee ($60 at the time of publication).
+Robinhood offers a 1% IRA match for non-Gold customers and a 3% match for Gold customers on eligible annual contributions.

-Dividend Reinvestment Plan: Both offer free DRIP services.
+Dividend Reinvestment Plan: Both Robinhood and tastytrade offer free DRIP service.

 Winner: Robinhood